 You’ll love this Vietnamese spring onion oil if you’re fond of tucking into fresh seafood just-cooked on a grill or barbecue, dressed with little else but a squeeze of lemon and a sprinkle of fresh parsley or dill.
 Spoon the moreish dressing over charred octopus, whole fish or lobster halves and there’s no going back.
 Serve dishes of the oily green onion dressing on the table as a dipping sauce for prawns and crab legs and guests will be asking for the recipe.

 In Hanoi, where we lived on ‘Food Street’, and first sampled mỡ hành; on Halong Bay, where we first learned to make mỡ hành; and at dreamy Dam Lap An, between Hoi An and Hue, one of my favourite places to savour this Vietnamese specialty, the scallion oil is spooned onto oysters with its close companions, crushed roasted peanuts and crunchy fried shallots.
-I’ll share a recipe for that dish, hàu nướng mỡ hành, very soon.
+We have a recipe here for those grilled oysters with scallion oil, peanuts and shallots called hàu nướng mỡ hành.

 But before I tell you more about this Vietnamese scallion oil recipe for mỡ hành, I have a favour to ask.
 Grantourismo is reader-supported.
 If you’ve enjoyed our recipes, please consider supporting Grantourismo.
 You could buy a handcrafted KROK, the best mortar and pestle ever; book a cooking class or meal with locals on EatWith; or buy something on Amazon, such as these best new cookbooks for 2025-26, cookbook for culinary travellers or classic cookbook for serious cooks.